Qiskit/qiskit/CONTRIBUTING.md

 The second command actually invokes the tests via Cargo.
 The `PYTHONUSERBASE` environment variable tells the embedded Python interpreter to look for packages in your active virtual environment.
-The `-no-default-features` flag is used to compile an isolated test runner without building a linked CPython extension module (which would otherwise cause linker failures).
+The `--no-default-features` flag is used to compile an isolated test runner without building a linked CPython extension module (which would otherwise cause linker failures).